MT4113/MT4113-A2-TeamH/README.md

 - In one sentence per team member, describe who did what (e.g., A wrote function x, tested function y, documented function z).

+Charlotte: Wrote original functions for the Initialisation functions (before further optimisation and consistency edits), put together plots for Data Exploration stage and wrote and tested the Testing function from Task 4.